CAGS/ProQuest- Distinguished Dissertation Awards & John Leyerle-CIFAR Prize for Interdisciplinary Research

 *Nomination letters for the John Leyerle-CIFAR Prize must describe why the applicant’s work is deemed interdisciplinary in nature.

 2. A copy of the external examiner’s pre-defence report, signed and dated by the examiner (if not signed and dated, SGS will authenticate after nomination submission);

 3. An abstract of the dissertation in non-technical language not exceeding 350 words, written and signed by the applicant.
 Appendices containing non-textual material, such as charts or tables, may be included (reviewers are not required to review these appended items);

 4. A statement written by the applicant summarizing the dissertation in non-technical language that can be understood by individuals outside the field, and clearly addressing how the research is unusually significant and makes an original contribution to the field; and for the John Leyerle-CIFAR Prize, also describe why the applicant’s work is deemed interdisciplinary in nature (max 1 page); and

 5. Up-to-date curriculum vitae (no page restrictions); updates to the CV are not permitted after submission.
 The pages should be numbered, and each should bear the name of the nominee.

-Note: Letters of support from the Dean of Graduate Studies will be prepared and included with the applications of those candidates selected by SGS to compete in the final CAGS national competition.
+Note: Letters of support from the Dean of Graduate Studies will be prepared and included with the applications of those candidates selected to go forth by SGS to compete in the final CAGS national competition.

-Nominees will be notified by SGS in early April.
+The John Leyerle-CIFAR winner and the CAGS/ProQuest nominees will be notified by SGS in early April.
 CAGS/ProQuest will announce the winners of the national competition in June.

 Contacts & Resources

-For complete program information, please refer to the Canadian Associate for Graduate Studies’ (CAGS) website.
+For complete CAGS/ProQuest program information, visit the Canadian Associate for Graduate Studies’ (CAGS) website.

 School of Graduate Studies